gfke/yoso-gulp/README.md

 ### lint-styles
 This task runs [scss-lint](https://github.com/causes/scss-lint) with the configurations stored in this module (local settings are ignored) to ensure same sass style and quality on all modules

-### resolve-js-and-css-dependencies
-This task calls browserify to resolve all JS dependencies and compiles them into a release bundle While the packages are resolved, each package with a style defined in will be added to an temporary list of CSS dependencies which will then be resolved by rework to combine all CSS files from all packages into one CSS bundle
-If a style dependency is a SCSS file it will be compiled to CSS on the fly.
-If doing so it will also load the globalVariables SCSS file and import the variable values in there to overwrite all all values in individual dependencies's style sheets.
-*Works only in the app - won't do anything in other projects like directives*

 ### unit-test
 This task runs your unit tests directly in Node using [Jasmine](http://jasmine.github.io/)